Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Display information/Custom dictionary style/README.md

 ## How it works

-1. Create an `AGSPortalItem`, referring to a `AGSPortal` and the item ID of the web style.
+1. Create an `AGSPortalItem`, referring to an `AGSPortal` and the item ID of the web style.
 2. Based on the style selected:
     * Web style: create a new `AGSDictionarySymbolStyle` from the portal item using `AGSDictionarySymbolStyle.init(portalItem:)` with the portal item.
     * Style file: create a new `AGSDictionarySymbolStyle` using `AGSDictionarySymbolStyle.init(url:)` with a URL to the style file on local disk.